 Can I see myself without you seeing me?

-Can you say something? is the second in a series of meditations on the illusion that is communicating online.
-(See the first.)
+Can you say something? is the second in a two-part series on communicating online.
 It magnifies the glitching, dropped frames and delay that delete the subtle nuances of human expression and then asks the audience to come closer in order to understand.

-We then explicitly ask the audience to talk to us, to respond when we call, knowing that they will not see us receive their response for 20 seconds.
-And so we ask them, will you wait 20 seconds to see me respond?
+We ask the audience to talk to us, to respond when we call, knowing that they will not see us receive their response for 20 seconds.
+And so we ask them, will you wait 20 seconds for me to respond?

 20 seconds is a long time.
 It stretches the boundaries of our generosity.

 What will you do inside of that gap?
 Inside of that empty space between cause and effect?
-Will you leave me? wander off somewhere else?
+Will you leave me, wander off?
 Or will you struggle to stay with me, waiting, guessing, filling up the time with your own imaginings of how I will respond?